openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 4. Click the **Driver** tab to see the driver version.

    ![](../img/DeviceDriverVersion.PNG)

-> **NOTE**: To use the **Intel® Iris® Xe MAX Graphics**, see the [Drivers & Software](https://downloadcenter.intel.com/download/29993/Intel-Iris-Xe-MAX-Dedicated-Graphics-Drivers?product=80939) page for driver downloads and installation instructions.

 You are done updating your device driver and are ready to use your GPU.
 Proceed to the <a href="#get-started">Get Started</a> to get started with running code samples and demo applications.